Clerk of Juvenile Court

 Due to the confidential nature of Juvenile Court records, the Clerk's Office staff is prohibited from providing case information to most members of the public who are not parties to the case and cannot provide any information over the phone, even to parties.
 If you are a party to a case, please bring current picture identification (driver's license, state issued identification, military identification, etc.) into the office to request copies of filings.

 Payments to the Court

 If you or your child were ordered to make a payment to the Court, payments are accepted in the Clerk's Office between the hours of 8:30 AM and 5:00 PM.
-The Clerk's Office accepts credit/debit cards (nominal fee applies), cash, or money order.
+The Clerk's Office accepts credit/debit cards (nominal fee applies) or money order only.
 If you mail a payment, please put case information or child's name and date of birth on the money order.
-Do not send cash by mail.

 If you have a payment arrangement with the Court, please keep up with the payment/contempt notice given to you in the office.
 That form tells you when the payment is due and if it is not received when your contempt of court hearing will be.
 Failure to show for the contempt of court hearing will result in a bench warrant.

 The Clerk of Juvenile Court disburses collected restitution once a month.
 If a payment has been made on your restitution, you will receive a check.
 If a juvenile is not making payments towards restitution, their probation officer is responsible for enforcement of that order.
 If you are a victim of a crime, please ensure that you notify the Clerk's Office of address changes so the check will come to the correct address.
 The Clerk complies with the applicable statutes and will forward all unclaimed restitution to the appropriate agency.